 Adding columns to a document can give it an appearance that might be more suited for a flyer or a newsletter.
 Similar to what you would see in a newspaper, simply adding columns as elements can dramatically affect the layout of a document.

 But after adding columns in Word, it might still seem like something’s missing, particularly if you find the document difficult to read.
-Our tutorial below will show you how to add column dividers in Word so that you can include a visual elements that improves readability.
+Our tutorial below will show you how to add column dividers in Word so that you can include a visual element that improves readability.

 How to Put Divider Lines Between Columns in Word 365